pixee/codemodder-docs/docs/languages/java/write_codemod.md

 }
 ```

-The second file is `description.md`, and it provides last field needed by a `CodemodReporterStrategy` is the description of the codemod itself.
-This is expected to be a bigger piece of text, and thus it is stored in a separate file where it can be easily edited with an IDE supporting markdown.
+The second file is `description.md`, and it provides a description of the codemod's purpose and an exploration of the changes it makes.
+It's expected to contain more verbose text, so it is stored in a separate file where it can be easily edited with an IDE supporting markdown.

-Thus, in a typical Java project, using this `CodemodReporterStrategy` would mean your artifact would retain at least these 3 files:
+Thus, in a typical Java project, using this `CodemodReporterStrategy` would mean your artifact would include at least these 3 files:

  - src/main/java/com/acme/MyCodemod.java
  - src/main/resources/com/acme/MyCodemod/report.json